v-ramesh/project-cleaningdata-coursera/README.md

 We will take the descriptive activity names to be those given in the file "activity_labels.txt".
-The two lines in this section of the R script can then be understood as follows:
+The two lines in this section of the R script can be understood as follows:
 * We read in the file "activity_labels.txt" as a data frame and use its second column to create the vector **activity_names**.
 Note that it so happens that in the file "activity_labels.txt" the sequence of